ta05/Note-Taker/README.md

 ## Credits

-Credits to cohort staff - Tish, Brandon and Peter, for the frontend code.
+Credits to cohort staff - Tish, Brandon and Peter - for the frontend code.

 ## Links